 At its core, AI applications in AI aim to simplify the lives of doctors, patients, and everyone else in between by performing many tasks in less time and at lower costs.
 A 2021 survey showed that 45% of respondent healthcare organizations worldwide already use AI technology or had plans to use it before the end of the year.

 AI benefits both patients and professionals by equipping healthcare organizations with algorithms that help them make better business and clinical decisions.
 Professionals then have the ability to make more accurate diagnoses, deliver personalized treatments, and reshape patient monitoring.
-Applying AI in the field of healthcare makes systems faster and more efficient, improving healthcare delivery worldwide.
+Applying AI in the healthcare development makes systems faster and more efficient, improving healthcare delivery worldwide.

 Understanding AI in Healthcare